Tax Facts

 892 / What is the federal gift tax?

 The federal gift tax is an excise tax on the right to transfer property during life.1 The donor is generally responsible for paying the gift tax.
 The payment of the gift tax by the donor is not treated as a gift.
 The gift tax is a cumulative tax and the tax rates are progressive.
 Gifts made in prior years are taken into account in computing the tax on gifts made in the current year with the result that later gifts are usually taxed in a higher bracket than earlier gifts (a drop in tax rates could obviate this result).
 Moreover, the tax is a unified tax; the same tax that is imposed on taxable gifts is imposed on taxable estates.
 The maximum gift tax rate for 2011 and 2012 was 35 percent.
 Under the American Taxpayer Relief Act of 2013, the top estate and gift tax rate increased to 40 percent, and the exclusion amount was set at the $5 million level, as indexed for inflation annually to $5.49 million in 2017.
-The 2017 Tax Act raised the exemption amount to $11.18 million in 2018, $11.4 million in 2019, $11.58 million in 2020, $11.7 million for 2021, $12.06 million for 2022, $12.92 million for 2023 and $13.61 million in 2024 .2
+The 2017 TCJA raised the exemption amount to $11.18 million in 2018, $11.4 million in 2019, $11.58 million in 2020, $11.7 million for 2021, $12.06 million for 2022, $12.92 million for 2023, $13.61 million in 2024 and $13.99 million in 2025.2 The base amount was increased to $15 million under the 2025 OBBB for tax years beginning in 2026 (to be further indexed for inflation in future years).

 A gift tax return (Form 709), if required, must generally be filed by April 15 of the year following the year in which the gift was made.
 A six-month extension for filing is available.
 Tax is generally due by April 15, but certain extensions for payment may be available.
 See Q 915.